Ahel2000/jsprojects/Simple Counter/README.md

 # Counter-Project
-A small JavaScript project that wires two buttons to count up or count down.
+A simple JavaScript project that wires two buttons to count up or count down.